IHE/ITI.sIPS/input/pagecontent/volume-1.md

 <a name="security-considerations"> </a>

-## 56.5 aIPS Security Considerations
+## 56.5 sIPS Security Considerations

 See [Security and Privacy Solutions: Handbooks, Profiles, and Content](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#7-security-and-privacy)

 <a name="other-grouping"> </a>

-## 56.6 aIPS Cross-Profile Considerations
+## 56.6 sIPS Cross-Profile Considerations

 All cross-profile considerations are discussed elsewhere.